hackclub/hackclub/workshops/pcb_level_4/README.md

 [^4]: A DIP switch is a package with multiple individual switches like this: ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/301.jpg){:width="50%"}
 [^5]: These interrupts would be useful if you needed an event notification from the IC (is acceleration > *n*?), or you wanted every single value immediately after it was measured (integrate acceleration to velocity) (AKA Pushing data).
 In our case, we'll just ask the chip for the acceleration every few hundred milliseconds (AKA Polling data).
 [^6]: See table on page 8 for more info.
-[^7]: I used 1.5k because of 1.6ks were unavailable in my size on JLCPCB, anything in that vicinity ought to work.
-Similarly I used 4.7k's instead of 5k on the battery pin pull up.
+[^7]: I used 1.5k because 1.6ks were unavailable in my size on JLCPCB, anything around that ought to work.
+Similarly, I used a 4.7k instead of a 5k on the battery pin pull-up.
-[^8]: Slower charging is fine, it'll just take more time, faster could overheat the battery.
+[^8]: Slower charging is fine, it'll just take more time, whereas faster could overheat the battery, reducing capacity.
 [^9]: This ORing design was inspired by [Unexpected Maker's Feather S3](https://github.com/UnexpectedMaker/esp32s3/blob/4aa7ebb8e56a60362dc5455193b5c223e020a28b/schematics/schematic-feathers3_p7.pdf).
 Open Source Hardware FTW!
 [^10]: This video on reverse voltage protection might help understand these states: <https://youtu.be/IrB-FPcv1Dc?t=116>.
 We are doing practically the same thing, just checking another power supply instead of the direction of the one battery.
 [^11]: It's unlikely to have a disconnected power supply but active data pin on a PCB, but the cost of adding the resistor is negligible, so might as well.
 It's not a big deal if you remove it.